 1. Direct Mail Marketing

 Restaurants and pizzerias have used direct mail for years.
 Sending a postcard, brochure, or letter, direct mail is a proven approach to finding new customers in the local area.
 You can consider adding this to your restaurant marketing mix.

 It is effective with certain higher age groups and demographics.
 Consumers have come to trust it.
 Offering special offers and coupons are very effective way to attract new customers

 Including the restaurant website link and including images of the restaurant mobile app is a great way to integrate online marketing.

 With high view rates, this is a great way to stay top of mind.

 The costs can range from a few cents to over 60 cents per mailer, depending on the type of mailer.
 This includes the postage costs.

-Tracking redemptions can be a challenge, but it is important to track to be able to measure return on investment on direct mail campaigns.
+Tracking redemptions can be a challenge, but it is important to track to be able to measure return on investment (ROI) on direct mail campaigns.

 2. Call Campaigns